specklesystems/speckle-docs/user/revit.md

 ### Selection Filters

 To help you select which elements will be to sent to Speckle, we've built various filters into our Revit connector.
-Once a filter is set, just click **Send** and all objects passing the filter will be sent to your Stream.
+Once a filter is set, just click **Send** and all objects passing the filter will be sent to your project.

 _Please Note: Elements are sent regardless of whether they are visible or if they were created after setting up the filter._